arahimidris/avx-tgwconnect-overdx/README.md

 - Aviatrix Controller 6.6
 - AWS access accounts are onboarded.
 Variable for AWS access account is 'aws_account_name'

-## Environment Variables
+## Variables

-To run this project, you will need to set the variables
+To run this project, you will need to provide the variables listed in Inputs Section

 ## Run Locally